OAI/OpenAPI-Specification/proposals/003_Clarify-Nullable.md

 Further details follow.

+### Primary Use Case for `nullable`

+A Schema Object allows values of any data type, unless the type is restricted by the `type` keyword.
+The `type` keyword restricts the schema to a single data type, which can be `"string"`, `"number"`, `"integer"`, `"boolean"`, `"array"`, or `"object"`, but cannot be `"null"`.

+Some APIs restrict values to a single data type, but also allow explicit null values.
+OpenAPI Schema Objects can allow explicit null values by combining the `type` and `nullable` keywords.
+A `nullable` value of `true` modifies a typed schema to allow non-null values of a given type, and also allow `null`.
+This was the envisioned use case, and the primary motivation for introducing `nullable` into the OpenAPI 3.0 spec.

+There may be other possible usage scenarios or consequences of the `nullable` keyword, the way it is specified, or the way in which the spec may be interpreted or implemented.
+In our view, these other scenarios should be considered side effects or oversights.
+To the best of our knowledge, the `nullable` keyword was not intended for any purpose other than to allow `null` in a typed schema.

 ### Expanding vs. Constraining Assertions

 `nullable: true` is an _expanding assertion_, meaning it has the effect of expanding the range of acceptable values.
 By contrast, JSON Schema's central operating principle is constraint-based, where _constraining assertions_ are cumulative, immutable, and each constraint has veto power to disallow some range of values.